IBM/container-service-getting-started-wt/Lab 6/README.md

-# Build Continuous Integration and Continuous Delivery with the IBM Cloud Container Service
+# Check the health and performance of your clusters

 This lab is designed to get you thinking about Continuous Integration and Continuous Delivery (CI/CD) and monitoring DevOps flows with containers.
 By the end of this lab, you will understand the CI/CD offerings available to developers to create a highly secure deployment in IBM Cloud Container Service.